Barrington Research Maintains CCC Intelligent Solutions Holdings (CCCS) Outperform Recommendation

-As of September 30, 2025, the average one-year price target for CCC Intelligent Solutions Holdings is $12.44/share.
+As of October 30, 2025, the average one-year price target for CCC Intelligent Solutions Holdings is $12.36/share.
 The forecasts range from a low of $10.10 to a high of $14.70.
-The average price target represents an increase of 36.75% from its latest reported closing price of $9.10 / share.
+The average price target represents an increase of 41.25% from its latest reported closing price of $8.75 / share.

 See our leaderboard of companies with the largest price target upside.